amirrocker/ML-Training-Playground/README.md

 # DeepQLearning
 learning ground and play sandbox for Deep Q Learning models and ml.
-This is a beginners playground to try stuff and play around with.
+This is a beginner's playground to try stuff and play around with.
 There is no serious project but simply a number of files that have been adding up over time as I have been reading books and tutorials on the web.

 This repo is not structured, nor clean,
-Therefor I will try to enforce order in this chaos over time.
+But I will try to enforce order in this chaos over time.

-For anybody who may see this and feels like looking into these topics here are some of the sources that I have found very helpful on my short journey so far.

 sources: